What to Do in Queenstown at Night

 Location: Coronet Peak.

 Ok, so we’re not winning the idea of the century with this one, but why not go out for dinner?!
 Queenstown has heaps of restaurants with both Kiwi and international flavours to try.
 Try an over-sized burger at Fergburger or Devil Burger, or how about a deep-fried Kiwifruit at Erik’s Fish & Chips.
 Take your takeaway to Perky’s Floating Bar on the Queenstown Wharf, which is a B-Y-O food bar.
-For more ideas (while saving the cents) see our recommendations in Cheap Eats in Queenstown.
+For more ideas, see our recommendations in The Foodie Guide to Queenstown.

 Get in a go-kart and hit the Game Over track!
 Game Over in Frankton teams as an evening and rainy day activity in this indoor entertainment centre.
 Enjoy go-karting, laser tag and heaps of arcade games.
 Game Over is open until 7pm.